 Food Access & Affordability

-Memphis Tilth oversee's the Food Access and Affordability Program, through the AARP Fre$h Savings project in partnership with the Wholesome Wave Foundation.
+Memphis Tilth oversee's the Food Access and Affordability Program, through the AARP Foundation Fresh Savings project in partnership with the Wholesome Wave Foundation.

-Double Green$ was initiated in 2011, to enhance access to fresh, locally grown produce in low-income food insecure communities by providing a dollar- for-dollar match for SNAP/EBT dollars (formerly known as “food stamps”) at Memphis Area Farmers Markets.
-SNAP recipients that use their SNAP EBT cards at local farmer’s markets have their benefits matched up to $10 per customer per week.
+Double Green$ was initiated in 2011 to enhance access to fresh, locally grown produce in low-income food insecure communities by providing a dollar- for-dollar match for SNAP/EBT dollars (formerly known as “food stamps”) at Memphis Area Farmers Markets.
+SNAP recipients that used their SNAP EBT cards at local farmer’s markets had their benefits matched up to $10 per customer per week.
 Not only does this make fresh, healthy produce more affordable for low-income Memphians, but it also builds the capacity of farmers in the Mid-South to continue to produce healthy, fresh food for our region.
-In 2011, this program began at two local farmer’s markets, the Cooper Young Community Farmers Market and the South Memphis Farmers Market, and has since expanded to the Church Health Center/MIFA Farmers Market, Overton Park Community Farmers Market, and the Memphis Farmers Market.
+In 2011, this program began at two local farmer’s markets, the Cooper Young Community Farmers Market and the South Memphis Farmers Market, and it has since expanded to the Overton Park Community Farmers Market, the Memphis Farmers Market, and the Grocer at South Memphis Farmers Market.

-AARP Foundation’s Fre$h Savings project is a healthy eating incentive program funded by a grant from the United States Department of Agriculture and United Health Care.
-Fre$h Savings tokens are good for the purchase of fresh fruits and vegetables available at four farmers markets in the city of Memphis and will double a shopper’s SNAP/EBT purchases, up to $10 per transaction.
+AARP Foundation’s Fresh Savings project is a healthy eating incentive program funded by a grant from the United States Department of Agriculture and United Health Care.
+Fresh Savings tokens are good for the purchase of fresh fruits and vegetables available at four farmers markets as well as the Grocer in the city of Memphis and will double a shopper’s SNAP/EBT purchases, up to $20 per transaction.